-Domain: E52 Time-Span Range: E54 Dimension
+Domain: E52 Time-Span Range: E54 Dimension Quantification: one to one (1,1:1,1)

 Scope note: This property describes the minimum length of time covered by an E52 Time-Span.

 It allows an E52 Time-Span to be associated with an E54 Dimension representing it's minimum duration (i.e. it's inner boundary) independent from the actual beginning and end.